katiajensen26/startup/README.md

 ### Key features

 - Secure login over HTTPS
+- Displays bookshelf of created books.
+- Allows the customization of color and design of book spine.
-- Ability to customize and add books to your shelf
+- Ability for user to pick what shelf to add it to.
-- Shows books on a bookshelf for easy viewing
+- Allows the user to share their bookshelf with others.

 ### Technologies